the valley of the kings

 Photo 4: The Winged Goddess Maat.
 In ancient Egyptian religion Maat was the personification of truth, justice, and the cosmic order.
 She was the daughter of the sun god Ra and associated with Thoth, god of wisdom.
 She wore the ostrich feather—perfectly symmetrical on both sides of the quill— on her head that was the measure to determine whether the soul of the departed would reach the paradise of the afterlife successfully.
 The deceased would be only admitted to the afterlife when the heart of the person weighed exactly the same as Maat’s feather.
 Interesting to see that the very patriarchally organised Egyptians chose a woman as personification of the supreme principle.
 The man performs the law, but the woman is the law.
 She is the non-negotiable field in which the the actor of the patriarchal principle must operate much like the Yoni – Lingam dynamic of the Vedic system.

-tomb kv 17 – seti I.
+tomb kv 17 – pharaoh seti I. travels through the underworld

 A series of images in Pharaoh Seti’s tomb (KV 17) were created according to the Book of Amduat.
 This book—inscribed on the walls of temples and tombs—describes in detail the journey that a deceased person undertakes in the hours following physical death.
 The Pharaoh is instructed how to successfully navigate the transition from death to eternal life through the underworld.
+The common belief was that a Pharaoh would attain immortality only if he would master the challenges following his death.
+If he would fail he would simply die and disappear forever.

 The procession of five boats in the 2nd Hour of the Amduat represents the precise moment the Pharaoh’s soul enters the Field of Wernes, a vast, watery marshland where he must prove his worth and begin his transformation.